TS-devworks/TS-pyt/README.md

 - 👋 Hi, I’m @TS-devworks
 - 👀 I’m interested in reading anthology series, playing instruments, and gardening
-- 🌱 I’m currently learning Python3 to be certified soon
+- 🌱 I’m currently learning Python3 to be certified soon.
+Here I'll be sharing some of those projects.

 - 📫 How to reach me ...
 Email: tjswfhome@gmail.com